ashpoon/voice/README.md

 ## How do you add more attributes? (eg "Nasal")

 Just add more columns to [data/voice-actors.csv](https://github.com/ashpoon/voice/blob/master/data/voice-actors.csv).
+Columns starting with `$` will be treated as a checkbox in the interface.
+(Those without will just be general data.)
 No code changes required.
 It may take a few minutes for the change to be live.

 ## Development ###